Staff

 Conducting Fellow

-Kiki Porter is an incoming masters student in choral conducting at Butler University and a conducting fellow with the Indianapolis Symphonic Choir.
-She is in her fourth year at Oberlin Conservatory and will be graduating in June with a Bachelor of Music degree in Vocal Performance.
-She was introduced to musicianship early in life as a member of the Metropolitan Opera Children’s Chorus, where she sang in more than 250 performances in 16 different operas over seven years.
-She continued to develop her singing through All-State & All-Eastern choirs and summers at Interlochen Arts Camp, where she eventually became a counselor.
-She made her college opera debut as Peaseblossom in Oberlin Opera Theater’s A Midsummer Night’s Dream.
+Kiki Porter is a second-year master's student in choral conducting at Butler University and conducting fellow with the Indianapolis Symphonic Choir.
+She graduated from Oberlin Conservatory with a Bachelor of Music in Vocal Performance.
+Kiki was introduced to musicianship early in life as a member of the Metropolitan Opera Children's Chorus, where she sang in more than 250 performances in 16 different operas over seven years.

 David Duncan